 Leonid Groysman, MD

-Study visits will take place at Hewitt Hall on the UC Irvine campus and at UC Irvine Medical Center in Orange.
+Study visits will take place at Hewitt Hall on the UCI campus and at UC Irvine Medical Center in Orange.
 The surgery will take place at UC Irvine Medical Center.

-The UCLA‐UC Irvine Alpha Stem Cell Clinic and Department of Neurology at UC Irvine is seeking participants for a study to evaluate the safety and efficacy of intracranial administration of SB623 cells on patients with chronic motor deficit from traumatic brain injury (TBI).
+The UCLA‐UCI Alpha Stem Cell Clinic and Department of Neurology at UCI is seeking participants for a study to evaluate the safety and efficacy of intracranial administration of SB623 cells on patients with chronic motor deficit from traumatic brain injury (TBI).
 Eligible subjects will be assigned to one of four treatment groups.
 Three groups will receive stem cells administered during a surgical procedure.
 One group will undergo a surgical procedure alone, but no modified stem cells will be implanted in this group.